-William (Willy) Wilkanowski was born in Poland in 1886 and emigrated to US as a young man.
-He was a violinist and played in a polka band at about the time he started making violins.
+William Wilkanowski was born in Poland in 1886 and emigrated to US as a young man.
+Known as ‘Willy’, he was a violinist and played in a polka band at about the time he started making violins.
 He initially worked for Oliver Ditson in Boston during the 1920s and eventually set up his own shop at 85 Nassau Avenue in the Greenpoint section of Brooklyn, NY, a building of which he subsequently became the owner.

 During the Great Depression of the 1930s Wilkanowski’s business did well and he employed several family members to help with the production of instruments.
 His guitars were labeled ‘Wilkanowski and Son’, although we don’t have absolute proof that his sons had a role in the business.
 We do, however, know that there were other relatives who participated in the construction of violins and violas.
 One in particular was a Maximillian Wilkanowski, who might have been a brother or cousin.